XTLS/Xray-docs-next/docs/en/config/observatory.md

 > `subjectSelector`: \[ string \]

-An array of strings, where each string is used to match the prefix of outbound proxy identifiers.
-Among the following outbound proxy identifiers: `["a", "ab", "c", "ba"]`, `"subjectSelector": ["a"]` will match `["a", "ab"]`.
+An array of strings, where each string is used for prefix matching against outbound proxy tags.
+Given the following outbound proxy tags: `[ "a", "ab", "c", "ba" ]`, `"subjectSelector": ["a"]` will match `[ "a", "ab" ]`.

 > `probeUrl`: string

-The URL used to detect the connection status of the outbound proxy.
+The URL used to probe the connection status of the outbound proxy.

 > `probeInterval`: string

-The interval at which probes are initiated.
-The time format is a number followed by a unit, such as `"10s"`, `"2h45m"`.
-Supported time units include `ns`, `us`, `ms`, `s`, `m`, `h`, corresponding to nanoseconds, microseconds, milliseconds, seconds, minutes, and hours, respectively.
+The interval for initiating probes.
+The time format is number + unit, such as `"10s"`, `"2h45m"`.
+Supported time units are `ns`, `us`, `ms`, `s`, `m`, `h`, corresponding to nanoseconds, microseconds, milliseconds, seconds, minutes, and hours respectively.

+Note that since the request interval is fixed, periodic fixed requests might lead to behavioral fingerprinting.
+Using protocols with multiplexing or enabling `mux` can alleviate this issue.

 > `enableConcurrency`: true | false

-- `true`: Concurrently probe all matching outbound proxies, then pause for the time set by `probeInterval`.
+- `true`: Probe all matched outbound proxies concurrently.
+Pauses for the time set in `probeInterval` after all are completed.
-- `false`: Probe each matching outbound proxy one by one, pausing for the time set by `probeInterval` after probing each one.
+- `false`: Probe matched outbound proxies one by one.
+Pauses for the time set in `probeInterval` after each outbound proxy is probed.

 ## BurstObservatoryObject